Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Conclusions

 The quest for understanding the pseudogap in cuprate superconductors has a long history.
 It is considered to be a crucial part of the high-$T_c$ puzzle.
+An important question which remains unsettled is the origin of the energy gap itself.
 Much of the discussions has centered on anti-ferromagnetic spin fluctuations, identifying the gap as a spin gap due to the suppression of spectral weight due to strong correlation near the Mott transition\cite{wu2018pseudogap}.
-Other scenarios, such as orbital currents \cite{varma2019pseudogap} or pair density waves \cite{lee2014amperean,agterberg2020physics} have also been proposed.
-Another set of ideas comes from the resonating valence bond (RVB) scenario , where the pairing of spinons lead to the opening of a gap in the spin excitation spectrum in mean field theory.\cite{kotliar1988superexchange, anderson2004physics} This point of view has been extended beyond mean-field, and it was argued that there is a regime where the spinon pairing inherits properties of electron pairing, resulting in a strongly fluctuation pairing state that extends up to $T^* > T_c$ ~\cite{senthil2009coherence}.
-Needless to say, our conclusion that local pair amplitude exists up $T^*$ has a strong impact on this debate.
+Other scenarios, such as orbital currents \cite{varma2019pseudogap} or pair density waves \cite{lee2014amperean,agterberg2020physics,zheng2025competing} have also been proposed.
+Another set of ideas comes from the resonating valence bond (RVB) scenario , where the pairing of spinons lead to the opening of a gap in the spin excitation spectrum in mean field theory\cite{kotliar1988superexchange, anderson2004physics}.
+This point of view has been extended beyond mean-field, and it was argued that there is a regime where the spinon pairing inherits properties of electron pairing, resulting in a strongly fluctuation pairing state that extends up to $T^* > T_c$ ~\cite{senthil2009coherence}.
+Note that the energy gap associated with the pseudo-gap is generally very large, of the order of $100 meV$, and a number of experiments point out that it is not simply connected to the superconducting gap, setting up the one gap vs two gap debate.\cite{le2006two}.
+In this paper we do not take a stand on this debate.
+To satisfy the assumption of local pairing amplitude, the pairing can be a fluctuating pair state different from the d-wave pair, or the pairing may co-exist as a fluctuating part of some more complicated "interwined" order.
+Indeed, recent gauge theory based descriptions point to this direction\cite{pandey2025thermal}.
+Along the same vein, the pseudo-gap temperature $T^*$ is often considered to be a true phase transition, with onset of properties such as nematicity \cite{sato2017thermodynamic} or orbital loop currents \cite{bourges2021loop}.
+Our model requires only a cross-over at a similar energy scale.
+The relationship of such cross over to a possible phase transition is beyond the scope of our phenomenological model.
+With these disclaimers, our conclusion remains that the notion that local pair amplitude exists up $T^*$ has a strong impact on the understanding of the pseudogap.
 From this point of view, the series of ultra fast pumping probe experiment may have unveiled an important property of the pseudogap state that has escaped detection by traditional linear response type of techniques.
 This being said, we re-iterate that our work neither rules out or rule in the scenario where coherent superconductivity is created by pumping.
 The goal of this paper is to offer an altenative explanation of the data.

 Finally, we note that a recent low-temperature local shot noise measurement using scanning tunneling microscopy (STM) has inferred that the large pseudogap is a pairing gap \cite{niu2024equivalence}.
 The large size of the observed gap (30 to 70 meV) suggests that it should survive up to a high temperature, which aligns with the picture presented in this paper.